goongoguma/Udemy/The-Coding-Interview-Bootcamp/AlgoCasts/Memo.md

   }
   ```

-- When the program calculte fib function using recursive solution, 1, 2, 3, 4 these all appear to have been computed rather quickly like around one milisecond.
+- When the program calculate fib function using recursive solution, 1, 2, 3, 4 these all appear to have been computed rather quickly like around one milisecond.
 But then by increasing up to 15.
 It took about a thousand times longer to compute!
 - Why are we seeing such a dramatic increase in time for such a small increase in the value.
 - We've got 15 calls to the function with number 5.
 - But when the number is increased to 6, we've got 27 calls total.